CSCfi/csc-user-guide/docs/computing/lustre.md

 ```
 The output shows that the file is distributed over two OSTs (stripe
-count 2).
+count 2), output also shows that the particular OSTs are 11 and 20.

 For a directory, the output shows the settings that will be used for
-any files that will be created in the directory.
+any files to be created in the directory.

 Stripe configuration can be set with the `lfs setstripe` command.
 In
-most cases, it is enough the set the stripe count with the `-c`
+most cases, it is enough to set the stripe count with the `-c`
-option, however, also other options can be set, see [Lustre
+option, however, also other options can be set, see e.g. `man
+lfs-setstripe` or [Lustre
 wiki](https://wiki.lustre.org/Configuring_Lustre_File_Striping).

 ```